cptsalt/Dynamic-Proximity-Chat/readme.md

 # How to use the mod:

 ## Chat controls:
 - Actions - He does this: Default state, writing a full message without any quotes or indicators will post an action.
-Actions require line of sight to receive them.
+Actions require line of sight to be received.
 - Quotes - "Hello": Use "" to open and close quotes.
 They have a shorter range than actions, but do not need direct line of sight so long as there is open air between the sender and receiver.
 - Sounds - <bang>: Use <> to open and close sounds.
 They are identical to quotes in function, but are intended for noises made by things, rather than people.
 - Volume Control - :+/:- : Use :+ to increase the volume of a quote/sound.
 Use :- to decrease it.
 Use := to reset it.
 You can make noises louder/quieter four times in each direction (:++++, :----)